Leased Proof of Stake in Crypto Explained

 Key Features of Leased Proof of Stake

 According to the LPoS meaning, it introduces a more tailored method of participating in blockchain consensus.
 It brings together flexibility for individuals and operational strength for validator nodes.
-Let’s see what elements give LPoS its distinct character.
+Let’s see what elements give LPoS its distinct character.- Balance leasing.
+Tokenholders lease their funds directly from cold storage wallets or secure storage without ever handing over ownership.
+These leased tokens remain untouched.
+They can’t be moved, sold, or withdrawn until the lease ends.

 - Distributed by design.
 LPoS eliminates the need for centralized crypto mining pools.
 Instead, it operates through a peer-to-peer protocol.
 Here, rewards are shared automatically based on how much each participant has staked.
 There’s no need to rely on intermediaries or external operators.